Funding

 Currently Closed

 People’s Postcode Trust.
 Between £500 and £25k to support projects in several areas including supporting marginalised groups and tackling inequality, improving biodiversity and responding to the climate emergency, improving green spaces and increasing access to the outdoors.
-Opens 24th March.
 Currently Closed.
-Next Round Opens 24th June.

 Rewilding Challenge Fund Rewilding Challenge Fund is a £100,000 funding opportunity awarded by Rewilding Britain to one large-scale rewilding project every year, which shows the maximum potential to work with others to scale up rewilding on land and/or at sea.
 Next round will open in 2025.